mrdeerek/guessing-game/README.md

-a game which is totally creted with basic javascript.
+a game which is totally created with basic javascript.
 # guessing-game